Skip to content

 Program-specific Fees/Costs

-Practicum I and Practicum II courses require you to complete up to 130 hours of field teaching experiences within the semester.
-You may have to adjust your work schedule to complete these hours.
+The Practicum I and The ECE Capstone courses each require up to 112 hours of field teaching experience during the semester.
+You may need to adjust your work schedule to meet these requirements.

 Transfer Options

-Running Start and Dual Enrollment courses offer a seamless pathway for students to transfer into Nashua Community College from High School.
+Early College (formerly known as Running Start and Dual Enrollment) courses provide a seamless pathway for high school students to transition into Nashua Community College while earning college credit.

-Nashua Community College partners with four-year colleges and universities to offer transfer opportunities to students looking to earn their bachelor’s degree after NCC.
+Nashua Community College also partners with four-year colleges and universities to create clear transfer opportunities for students who wish to continue their education and pursue a bachelor’s degree after completing their associate program at NCC.

 Scholarships